 On entering school each individual learner is assessed with reference to their Education and Health Care plan, this enables us to ensure they receive a personalised plan at Springside.
 Each learner has a Personal Learning Plan that is regularly reviewed and updated to monitor their progress.
-Classes also send home Topic Webs each half term to share with families how topics/themes are being taught to their child and how they can add to this learning at home.
+Classes also send home Theme Webs each half term to share with families how topics/themes are being taught to their child and how they can add to this learning at home.

 We have recently redesigned our curriculum to ensure it is as pertinent, purposeful and engaging as possible.
 Within our school we have 3 different learning pathways, these are:

 Experiential Learners- Within this cohort the learners develop through experiencing the world, these learners generally have Profound and Multiple learning difficulties and are generally working at S4 or below of the Springside Steps assessment system.
 Further information on this phase and their curriculum offer can be found by clicking here.

 Exploratory Learners- Within this cohort the learners develop through exploring the world are them, these learners generally have a diagnosis of Autism Spectrum Condition and are generally working within S4 to S7 Springside Steps assessment system.
 Further information on this phase and their curriculum offer can be found by clicking here.